derekmueller/peereval/README.md

 **Script for tabulating peer evaluation responses for group work**

-The concept and template detailed below are from the [Welcome to My Classroom workshop](https://carleton.ca/tls/2019/welcome-to-my-classroom-using-peer-to-peer-approaches-to-solve-common-assessment-challenges/) by Audrey Girouard (School of Information Technology) and Morgan Rooney (English), Carleton University.
-Code was written in Python by Derek Mueller (Geography), Carleton University.
+The concept and template detailed below are taken from the [Welcome to My Classroom workshop](https://carleton.ca/tls/2019/welcome-to-my-classroom-using-peer-to-peer-approaches-to-solve-common-assessment-challenges/) by Audrey Girouard (School of Information Technology) and Morgan Rooney (English), Carleton University.
+Code was written in Python by Derek Mueller (Geography), also at Carleton University.

 **The code works as follows:**
-1. students complete a survey form (Excel xlsx file and and it in)
+1. students complete a survey form (Excel xlsx file and and hand it in)
 2. script reads from a directory of completed Excel forms
 3. data are concatentated and validated by group and respondent
 3. a "Peer Evaluation Multiplier" (PEM) is computed